panda-planner-dev/pandaPIparser/doc/verify/format.md

 After the plan has specified the primitive actions it contains, the plan must also specify the decompositions that were applied in order to obtain these primitive actions.
 This section starts with a line declaring the root tasks.
 It contains the string `root` followed by a non-empty list of IDs separated by whitespace characters.
-We will describe the semantics of these IDs below
+We will describe the semantics of these IDs below.

 Afterwards follow lines describing the applied decompositions.